Freefloat, which handles ICELANTIC, operates Jigatake Ski Resort at the southern end of Hakuba Valley

 One such ski resort that Freefloat decided to work on was Jigatake Ski Resort, located at the southernmost point of Hakuba Valley.
 Located in the valley on the eastern side of Mount Jigatake, the base of the ski resort is at an elevation of 940m, and the top is at 1200m.
 While the majestic Northern Alps mountain range is barely visible from the ski resort, the plains of Azumino stretching all the way to Matsumoto and the Utsukushigahara Plateau beyond are visible

-There are four lifts, and 70% of the slopes are gentle runs for beginners, with an average gradient of 13 degrees.
-In particular, the main slope, Echo, is a beautiful, wide, flat run.
-Not only is it ideal for beginners, but it's also popular with instructors for being easy to teach on.
+The resort has four lifts, and 70% of its slopes are gentle courses suitable for beginners, with an average gradient of 13 degrees.
+In particular, the main Echo Slope is a beautiful, wide, flat run with no incline whatsoever.
+It is not only ideal for beginners, but is also popular with instructors for being easy to teach on.

-There's also a slope dedicated to the kids' park, and next to it is a large, rare tow sled called a Troika.
+In addition, there is a dedicated kids' park slope, and next to it is a large, towable sled called a "Troika," which is rare these days.
 The ski resort is 100% geared towards beginners and families.

 We spoke to Yada Shota, the representative of Free Float, which will be running Jigatake Ski Resort, about the Jigatake Ski Resort update project